JuliaLang/Compat.jl/README.md

 * `@nospecialize` has been added ([#22666]).

+* Julia 0.7 introduced `@isdefined` to replace `isdefined`, which only works for globals ([#22281]).
+It isn't possible to achieve the 0.7 behavior in earlier versions of Julia, but an `@isdefined` macro is defined here to avoid deprecation warnings when supporting both 0.7 and earlier versions.

 ## Other changes

 * On versions of Julia that do not contain a Base.Threads module, Compat defines a Threads module containing a no-op `@threads` macro.